 \end{coroll}

 We can refine the root degree by looking at the branching structure.
-We denote with $R_{n,j}=X_{2n,j}$, the random variable counting the number of branches (subtrees) with $2j$ labels, $1\le j\le n$, attached to the root node,
+We denote by $R_{n,j}=X_{2n,j}$ the random variable counting the number of branches (i.e., subtrees) with $2j$ labels, $1\le j\le n$, attached to the root:

 Such random variables naturally arise in the context of the Chinese restaurant process~\cite{KuPa2014,Pitman1995,Pitman2006} and generalized plane-oriented recursive trees~\cite{KubPan2006-L}.
 See also Feng et al.~\cite{HuFenSu2006} for the analysis of the branching structure of recursive trees.
 The generating function $T(z,v)=\sum_{n\ge 1}T_n\E(v^{X_{n,j}})\frac{z^{n}}{n!}$ satisfies